GersonTimbe/Jet-Engine-Combustion-Process_PYTHON/README.md

 **Code 3:** *Modeled Velocity Field* \
 Generates a visualization of the created variable velocity field $\mathbf{v}=(v(x,y),u(x,y))$ used in simulation 3 .<p align ="justify"> **Code 4:** *Simulation 2* \
 Generates the **Second Final Result of the Research**: How temperature and air-fuel mixture varies in the combustion chamber during  injection and during the combustion process.
-The code produces and store images of the simulation to a folder named "simulation2" and displays it on the screen to each 5th time step.
-These images were then used to produce the video of the simulation.
-In this code was used a constant velocity fiel
+When the code is run it produces and store in the computer images of the simulation in a folder named "simulation2" and displays it on the screen to each 5th time step.
+These images were then used to produce the video of the simulation, named "simulation2(download to play).mp4" , (see the "result" folder above) , and need to be downloaded to be played as it is around 1.5mb, (heavy to github).
+In this code was used a constant velocity field
 .<p align ="justify">**Code 5:** *Simulation 3* \
-Generates the **Third Final Result of the Research**: How temperature and air-fuel mixture varies in the combustion chamber during  injection and during the combustion process, now using the *modeled velocity field*, that is more realistic to allow comparisons between the simulations and check the stability of the solutions.</p>
+Generates the **Third Final Result of the Research**: How temperature and air-fuel mixture varies in the combustion chamber during  injection and during the combustion process, now using the *modeled velocity field*, that is more realistic to allow comparisons between the simulations and check the stability of the solutions.
+The video of the simulation also can be downloaded in the "result" folder above, named "simulation3(download to play).mp4" </p>